Skip to content

 What this means operationally:

 • A crashed deploy is harmless.
-SIGKILL the deploy process at any point — between writing the manifest, between writing config files, between rsyncing closure chunks.
+SIGKILL the deploy process at any point: while writing the manifest, writing config files, or rsyncing closure chunks.
 The currently-running services keep running on the previous generation's binaries because nothing observable has changed yet.

 • Rollback never re-evaluates or re-fetches.
 The previous generation's manifest carries every store path it pinned; rolling back walks that list and verifies it still exists, then flips the symlink.
 If the source PCL is gone, rollback still works.